laotsetung/Python_APIRest/README.md

-Python Django ApiRest with JWT Autentication and Unit Test
+# Python Django ApiRest with JWT Autentication and Unit Test

-# Testando se as credenciais git funcionaram